Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 Purchasing life insurance with your spouse

 The best time to purchase life insurance was yesterday.
 The second-best time is today.
-Once you and your partner have decided to get life insurance, do not delay.
+Do not delay once you and your partner decide to get life insurance, do not delay.
 Life insurance premiums increase by 8-10% on average for every year you postpone buying.

-The process of buying life insurance as a couple is pretty much the same as it is for singles.
-The only difference is that you and your partner must first decide whether a joint policy or two separate policies will suit your situation better.
+Buying life insurance as a couple is the same as buying insurance for singles.
+The only difference is that you and your partner must first decide whether a joint life insurance policy or two separate policies will suit your situation better.

 Once that is done, you must figure out: